 Afterlife and Salvation

 Roman Catholics believe that Christ makes salvation possible for all people.
-As a result of the lives they willingly choose to live on earth, humans will spend eternity in heaven or hell.
+By freely choosing to embrace or reject God's grace, humans may spend eternity either in heaven or in hell.